 Consider Jenny Durkan.

-When the former U.S. attorney announced her candidacy for Seattle mayor on May 12, Seattle’s political establishment instantly fell in line to support Durkan’s candidacy, both rhetorically and financially, contributing $321,630 to her campaign as of July 5, with an average donation of $236.57.
+When the former United States attorney announced her candidacy for Seattle mayor on May 12, Seattle’s political establishment instantly fell in line to support Durkan’s candidacy, both rhetorically and financially, contributing $321,630 to her campaign as of July 5, with an average donation of $236.57.
 Comprising many of the same economic fundamentalist folks who conspired to oust the genuinely progressive outsider Mike McGinn from the mayor’s office in 2013 in favor of longtime local Democratic party hack Ed Murray, that establishment has now obviously anointed Durkan as our fair city’s next executive leader.
 Durkan’s noteworthy endorsements currently include our controversial retiring mayor, along with retiring city councilcritter and kindred fair-weather progressive Tim Burgess, the Seattle Metropolitan Chamber of Commerce’s PAC, and — most predictably — The Seattle Times.
 Same as it ever was, indeed.

 The Times editorial board, in their July 7 endorsement op-ed, argued that “[Durkan] is progressive, but pragmatic.”
 Does Seattle’s longtime genuine progressive activist community agree with the Times?
 Just as our city’s entrenched downtown business community has rallied avidly around Durkan, social and economic justice firebrands here have largely rejected her, wisely recognizing that her alleged progressive credentials come from the tower and not the trenches.
 Meanwhile, The Stranger‘s Heidi Groover called Durkan “the calculating candidate who knows when to tack left and when to embrace Seattle’s political establishment” in Groover’s June 21 Durkan profile.